Shoulder and Other Joints Rehabilitation Program

 ChivaCare cooperates with other clinics and hospitals.
 We can arrange a one-stop service for surgery and subsequent rehabilitation.
 As an example of our process, we collaborate with a leading shoulder surgeon to provide integrated rehabilitation programs.
 Please let us know in your inquiry if you are also looking for surgery.
 We arrange integrated surgery and rehabilitation programs but not surgery only.

-After your surgical process is finished, optimally, the physical therapist should get involved in the process of rehabilitation.
+After your surgical process for your knee, hips, shoulder or other joints is finished, optimally, the physical therapist should get involved in the process of rehabilitation.
 Having a personalized rehabilitation plan helps ensure that your body heals properly, including minimizing scar tissue, reestablishing joint motion and function and retraining muscles.
-There are three stages of post-operative rehabilitation.
+There are three stages of postoperative rehabilitation.
 The first stage starts when the body has limited movement while the body goes through a basic healing process.
 It may take several days to weeks.
 The second stage is the most important as the pain subsides, and the healing process begins to fix and form scar tissue that occurs during healing.
 For this stage, well-planned rehabilitation helps prevent stiffness and enhances the recovery process towards normal function.
 Patient participation is crucial and helps all processes run as planned.

 The postoperative rehabilitation team that includes a doctor, physical therapist, and occupational therapist can help design a plan involving progressive exercises that begin to strengthen the body.
 This can start restoring the patient’s range of motion and overall stability.
 The training involves mobility and muscle treatments, gait analysis, balance training, self-care training, and flexibility exercise.
 The plan may include massage therapy to improve circulation and prevent blood clots, along with nerve and muscle stimulation to control pain and minimize medication.